NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 Creating camera files
 ~~~~~~~~~~~~~~~~~~~~~

-ASP provides the tool named ``cam_gen`` that, based on a camera's
+ASP provides the tool named ``cam_gen`` (:numref:`cam_gen`) that, based on a
-intrinsics and the positions of the image corners on Earth's surface
+camera's intrinsics and the positions of the image corners on Earth's surface
-will create initial camera models that will be the starting point for
+will create initial camera models that will be the starting point for aligning
-aligning the cameras.
+the cameras.

 To create optical bar camera models, an example camera model file is
 needed.
 This needs to contain all of the expected values for the camera,